 Your eyes are a wonder of biology.
 Don’t hesitate to keep it in good working order.
 Schedule an appointment with a CEENTA eye doctor today.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 Dr. Spicola practices in our Huntersville office.
 To make an appointment with him or any of CEENTA’s eye doctors, call 704-295-3000.
 You can also request an appointment online or through myCEENTAchart.

 Would you like to learn more fun facts about the eye?
 Read this blog.